Golden Variegated Hakone Grass

 Golden variegated Hakone grass (Hakonechloa macra ‘Aureola’) is a compact, ornamental perennial grass with striking foliage.
 Its arching, fine-textured leaves have vibrant golden-yellow and green variegations, creating a beautiful and eye-catching contrast in the shadier spots of the garden.

 This grass grows 12 to 18 inches high and forms low, cascading mounds, making it ideal for borders and containers.
-It thrives in partial to full shade, and its foliage transitions from golden in spring to chartreuse in summer to a buff tan in fall, providing color and interest throughout the growing season.
+It thrives in partial shade or full shade, and its foliage transitions from golden in spring to chartreuse in summer to a buff tan in fall, providing color and interest throughout the growing season.
 Its delicate appearance and low-maintenance nature make it a popular choice for shaded gardens and landscapes in zones 6-9.

 This ornamental grass thrives in partial to fully shaded locations, making it an excellent choice for dappled sunlight and gardens with limited sun exposure.
 Plant in well-draining, consistently moist soil, and space individual plants 18 inches apart.
 Regular watering is essential to maintain the soil's moisture levels, especially during dry spells - learn more about best watering practices here.
 Mulching around the base of the grass helps to retain moisture and keep the soil cool.
 Pruning is generally minimal; you can trim back any dead or damaged growth in late winter to early spring to tidy up the plant and encourage new growth.